Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

 These events are introduced to give a more fine-grained control than using the global `NavigationStart`/`NavigationEnd` events, if you for example want to display a spinner while some children components are loading.

+More newsworthy, it's now possible to reload a page when the router receives a request to navigate to the same URL.
+Until now it was ignoring such a request, making it impossible to build a "refresh" button.

+It's now configurable at the router level, using `onSameUrlNavigation`, which can receive either `reload` or `ignore` (currently the default).

+    providers: [
+      // ...
+      RouterModule.forRoot(routes, {
+        onSameUrlNavigation: 'reload'
+      })
+    ]

 ## i18n

 The messages extracted from your application now include the interpolations used in the template.